fromothers/www.maxhallinan.com/posts/_drafts/2018-06-30-another-case-for-the-usefulness-of-observables.md

 I recently [wrote](/posts/2018/06/02/changing-state-over-time-without-mutation/)
 about building a websocket server.
-The server tracks train locations on New York City subway lines.
+The server tracks the location of trains in the New York City subway.
 Location data is sourced from the MTA's [real-time data feeds](http://datamine.mta.info/) every 30 seconds.